MassDaw/clipboard-ext/DESCRIPTION.md

 - Preserves formatting and line breaks
 - Removes unnecessary HTML tags while keeping structure
 - Handles complex web content gracefully
+- **Works with PDFs** - extracts text from PDF documents opened in browser
+- **Works with forms** - captures text from input fields and textareas
+- **Works with documents** - handles various document types and formats

 ### 🏷️ Organization Tools
 - Add custom notes to each snippet